Run for Office

 2019 is a municipal (local) election year, meaning city and county offices are generally available to run (but may depend on the district you live in).
 For more information on the offices and what is required to run, please check out the Green Wave Guide to Municipal Offices.
 A list of incumbents and ballot access requirements in Allegheny County is also available.

 To get started as a new candidate, please fill out the form on our Contact Us page and indicate you would like more information about running.

 Candidates with experience running for office that are ready to apply for the Green Endorsement can directly fill out our Candidate Questionnaire Form.

 Why Run for Office?

 While activism and direct community efforts can often effect the change we want to see, many issues require more formal backing to solve.
 For example, laws may need to be changed, or we may wish to fund projects through taxes.

 Running as a Green party candidate brings several benefits.

-First, Greens all around the country run on a unified vision of the 10 Key Values.
-You running as a Green helps educate voters about the Green platform and solutions to the issues facing us.
+First, Greens all around the country run on a unified vision of the 10 Key Values and are free to speak their minds about issues and solutions since the party refuses corporate sponsorship and is a truly independent, grassroots party.
+Running as a Green helps educate voters about the worldwide Green movement and solutions to the issues facing us.
 Your campaign can excite and energize voters and volunteers and help build the party as an alternative to the two-party system.

 How do I run?